How to Implement Continuous, Real-Time Performance Management

 Then when annual reviews roll around, you can collate that data to make informed assessments based on employee performance over the course of the year.

-Real-time feedback brings transparency and objectivity to the process, ensuring that an employee’s comprehensive performance is taken into account—not just the last quarter or final month before the review.
+Real-time feedback brings transparency and objectivity to the process, ensuring that an employee's comprehensive performance is taken into account, not just the last quarter or final month before the review.

 6. Improve, Expand, and Evolve Your Process

 Chances are, you’re not going to get this right the first time.
 And that’s okay.
+Developing best practices is an ongoing effort.

 Solicit and gather employee feedback in order to improve your process.
 Discover where the pain points are, then evolve your process to correct previous issues.